‘Embo’ voters get to pick 12 Taguig City councilors

 The Senate approved Concurrent Resolution No. 23 on Tuesday night, while the House of Representatives approved Concurrent Resolution No. 37 on Wednesday night.

-The concurrent resolutions adopt City Ordinance No. 144, including the 10 Embo barangays in the two congressional districts of Taguig, which will allow them to vote for their respective congressmen in the Lower House.
+The concurrent resolutions adopt City Ordinance No. 144, including the 10 Embo barangays in the two congressional districts of Taguig, allowing them to vote for their respective congressmen in the Lower House.

 In a statement, Taguig Mayor Lani Cayetano thanked both the Senate and the House for their support in passing the concurrent resolution.
 She said this “ensures fair representation and protects the voting rights of the 10 Embo barangays.”

-Comelec chair George Garcia said they just received on Thursday copies of the House and Senate concurrent resolutions, and would study its legal implications.
+Comelec chair George Garcia said they just received on Thursday copies of the House and Senate concurrent resolutions and would study their legal implications.

 The Comelec is set to issue another resolution formally allowing the voters of the Embo barangays to vote for their congressional district representative.